augusto-herrmann/docker-jupyter-extensible/README.md

 # Extensible Docker image for Jupyter Notebook/Lab

 Most tutorials for using Jupyer Nootebook or Jupyter Lab end when you get Jupyter running.
-But, in the real world applications, you will also want to install your own system and Python packages, and it may not be obvious how to do it.
+But, in real world applications, you will also want to set up your own system configuration parameters, install your own system and Python packages, and it may not be obvious how to do it.

-This repository intends to show you an example of a Docker file where you can configure the packages you want and then build it yourself.
+This repository intends to show you an example of a Docker file where you can configure the packages you want and then build your own Docker image.
 Here we are going to use `jupyter/scipy-notebook` as a base image, but you can easily change that by editing the `Dockerfile`.
 The system configuration and packages installed are also intended as examples for you to edit.

 ## Getting started